katatunix/katatunix.github.io/content/posts/2016/08-11-the-universe-is-4d.md

 The funny part is when you travel to a point at infinity and meet a stranger there.
 If you ask him about the coordinates of the current point you may get a very different answer: the point is not at infinity in his eyes!
 What does this mean?

 The 3D world we are living in and perceiving is just one particular 3D space projected from a 4D space -- the universe.
 Infinite points of this world are finite ones of other worlds.
-The only way to move from a world to other worlds is travelling to infinity of that world.
+The only way to move from a world to other worlds is traveling to infinity of that world.
 The number of worlds may be infinite too.

 Ironically...